mozillabrasil/corsac/README.md

     - Corsac project is based on Mozilla Cuddlefish (a.k.a "cfx")
         - https://github.com/mozilla/addon-sdk/wiki/cfx-py
-    - The ideia is provide a cool and productive cli for Firefox OS developers.
+    - The ideia is provide a cool and productive cli for Web App developers.

 ### Getting Started